nikitavoloboev/data/productivity/flow/Rules.md

 ## Git
 - Do atomic commits and write proper appropriate commit messages
+- Don't use emojis in commit messages aside from ✨commit

 ## Code
 - Comment over my code (be mindful of not repeating things, sometimes code speaks for itself)